tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 3. Upon receipt of an `ExtendedKeyUpdate(response)` with status to `accepted`, the initiator derives the new secrets from the exchanged key shares.
-The subsequent `ExtendedKeyUpdate(new_key_update)` is an intentionally empty structure that triggers the switch to the new keying material.
+The initiator then sends an empty ExtendedKeyUpdate(new_key_update) message to trigger the switch to the new keys.

-4. After the initiator sends `ExtendedKeyUpdate(new_key_update)` it MUST update its send keys.
+5. After the initiator sends `ExtendedKeyUpdate(new_key_update)` it MUST update its send keys.
 Upon receipt of this message, the responder MUST update its receive keys and then send `ExtendedKeyUpdate(new_key_update)`, after which it MUST update its send keys.

-5. After receiving the responder’s `ExtendedKeyUpdate(new_key_update)`,
+6. After receiving the responder’s `ExtendedKeyUpdate(new_key_update)`,
 the initiator MUST update its receive keys.

 Both sender and receiver MUST encrypt their